kaby76/AntlrVSIX/doc/Import.md

-# Converting Antlr2, Antlr3, and Bison grammars into Antlr4
+# Converting Antlr3, Antlr2, and Bison grammars into Antlr4

 Antlrvsix can convert a few grammar types into
 Antlr4 syntax.
-Either the Antlrvsix extension or the Trash command-line tool can be used to convert grammars.
+You can do this either through VS with the Antlrvsix extension or the Trash command-line tool can be used to convert grammars.

 # Antlr3